Zachattack221/more-than-music-live/README.md

 ## Usage
 Top artists dynamically displayed on home page with saved favorites displayed below.
-Search bar at the top of home and artist page
+Search bar at the top of home and artist page.
+User can type an artist name into the search input field, and click submit.
+On submit, user is redirected to a results page that loads API information dynamically on page.
+If user chooses to add to favorites, they do so by clicking 'Add to Favorites' button.
+Favorites section on home page is populated from local storage to display user selected favorites.

 ## Contributors